loveencounterflow/hollerith/README.md

   derivation of `max_integer` and `min_integer` from the base and the declared magnifiers must take this limit into account

+* **`[—]`** regularize settings (CFG) keys:
+  * keys that start with a letter are user-settable
+  * so are keys starting with an `_` underscore, which are considered 'pro' or 'advanced' level ('know what you're doing')
+  * keys that start with a `$` dollar sign are not to be set by users but are to be derived or otherwise set by the app; when they are encountered while compiling the CFG object, they cause an error

 ## Don't

 * **`[🚫]`** <del>implement a way to declare alphabets with Unicode ranges as in `a..z` or `[a..z]`, e.g. `{